scrapy 教程

 Note

-Remember to always enclose URLs in quotes when running Scrapy shell from the command line, otherwise URLs containing arguments (i.e. &
+Remember to always enclose URLs in quotes when running Scrapy shell from the command line, otherwise URLs containing arguments (i.e. & character) will not work.

 On Windows, use double quotes instead: